Ariel Moscovici

 Ariel Moscovici (born 1956, Bucharest, Romania) is a sculptor born in Romania and based in France.

 Works

 His drawings and sculptures have appeared in France at Salons de Mai, Grands et Jeunes d'aujourd'hui, Salon des Réalités Nouvelles, 33rd Salon de la Jeune Sculpture, 3Oth Salon de Montrouge, and others.
 Internationally, his work has been the subject of exhibits and installations in Andorra, Spain, Belgium, Germany, Luxembourg, Korea, Taiwan and Japan.
 Moscovici works have been awarded first prize at the Biennale Internationale de Sculpture Contemporaine, Collioure and purchase awards from the Taipei Fine Arts Museum in Taiwan.
 Moscovici's public art work Between Sky and Earth, was installed at Taipei 101 in 2003.

 Born in Bucharest, Romania, Moscovici graduated in 1979 from L'École nationale supérieure des Beaux-Arts (ENSBA) in Paris.
-He now lives in the south of France.
+He now lives at Montbel, in the south of France.
 He is married to French sculptor Sylvie Rivillon.